ismailmubarik/AWS-SAA-C02-Course/README.md

 ### 1.2.6.
 S3 (Default Storage Service)

 Global Storage platform.
 Runs from all regions and is a public service.
 Can be accessed anywhere from the internet with an unlimited amount of users.
+Offers unlimited data.

+S3 service is regional based service because data never leaves that region unless otherwise configured to.
+S3 is regionally resilient because data is replicated across AZs.
+Meaning failure in an AZ can be tolerated because data will remain to be available.

+Economical and ideal for Movies, Audio, Photos, Text, Large Data Sets.

+Can be accessed via UI/CLI/API/HTTP.
-This should be the default storage platform
+This should be the default storage platform.
+S3 delivers two main things: Objects & Buckets.

 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.

 #### 1.2.6.1.
 Objects

-Can be thought of a file.
-Two main components:
+Can be thought of a file. e.g movies, Big data, etc. Two main components:

 - Object Key: File name in a bucket
 - Value: Data or contents of the object